jchmski/gulp-file-inline/README.md

 	.pipe(inject())
 	.pipe(gulp.dest("./dist"));
 ```

+# Usage
+`gulp-file-inline` can be used to inline CSS and javascript.
+See the examples below to get started.

 ## Inlining CSS
 To inline your CSS, add this comment where you want to insert the `<style></style>` rules.
 The best location for this is in your `<head>` section